JoelIRamos/JoelIRamos/README.md

-<h1 align="center">Welcome to my Portfolio, \I'm Joel Ramos</h1>
+<h1 align="center">Welcome to my Portfolio, I'm Joel Ramos</h1>
 <h3 align="center">B.S. in Computer Science and Technology.
 Interested in Network Management and Cybersecurity</h3>

 <br>

 **<h2 align="left">About myself:</h2>**
 <br>
-- I’m currently working on **the Cisco CCNA3.**
+- I’m currently working on **the Cisco Academy CCNA3 certification.**

 - I’m currently learning **about Networks, Linux and Cybersecurity.
-I recently finished the CCNA 2 and the CyberOps from Cisco Academy.**
+I've done finished the CCNA 1-2 and the CyberOps from Cisco Academy.**

 - All of my projects are available at [JoelIRamos/Portfolio](https://github.com/JoelIRamos/Portfolio).

 - Ask me about **Networks, Databases (SQL and NotSQL), API Dev, and Cibersecurity.**

-- Reach me preferably with my academic email **a01245083@tec.mx**, if not by my personal **joeliramosh@gmail.com**.
+- Reach me preferably with my personal email **joeliramosh@gmail.com**.

-- Know about my latest and greatest experiences in my [CV](https://github.com/JoelIRamos/Portfolio/blob/main/Certificados/Joel-Ramos-Curr%C3%ADculum-vitae.png).
+- Know about my latest and greatest achivements in my [CV](https://github.com/JoelIRamos/Portfolio/blob/main/Certificados/Joel-Ramos-Curr%C3%ADculum-vitae.png).

 - Fun fact: **I have an enormous collection of playing cards, my favorites are from Theory11**.